Southwest District Health continues COVID-19 vaccine distribution effort; Moderna vaccine received

 FOR IMMEDIATE RELEASE

 CALDWELL, IDAHO – Daily incidence rates continue to increase across the majority of the district.
-Based on data available for October 18, 2020 – October 31, 2020, Adams County and Owyhee County have moved from the yellow alert level to the orange alert level.
-Payette County was moved from the red alert level to the orange alert level.
-The remaining counties’ health alert levels are the same.
+Based on data available for November 8, 2020 – November 21, 2020, Adams County has moved to the yellow health alert level.
+The remaining counties remain at the red health alert level.
 The information used in determining county health alert levels is listed below.

-Adams County will move to the orange health alert level, with many new cases of COVID-19 reported between October 18, 2020 and October 31, 2020.
-Adams County had an incidence rate of 5.55 daily new cases per 10,000 people which shows a surge in COVID-19 cases.
+Adams County move to the yellow health alert level, with an incidence rate of 1.35 daily new cases per 10,000 people which is decreasing .
 Many of these new cases can be traced to one cluster of COVID-19 cases.
-Most individuals who have contracted COVID-19 can determine where they were exposed to the virus.
-At the moment, this shows community spread is rare in Adams County.
-One school in Adams County is experiencing a cluster outbreak with transmission occurring within the school.
+100% of individuals who have contracted COVID-19 and were interviewed by SWDH epidemiologists can determine where they were exposed to the virus, which does not meet the definition of community transmission.
+There is no evidence of COVID-19 cases or cluster outbreaks in any Adams County schools.

-Canyon County will remain in the orange health alert level due to an increasing COVID-19 daily incidence rate and an increasing rate of cluster outbreaks from community gatherings.
-Canyon County has a daily incidence rate of 3.96 daily new cases per 10,000 people which is trending up.
-Only 59.9% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
-SWDH investigators are continuing to see cases exposed through social and community gatherings.
-Canyon County will move to a higher alert level if we continue to see key metrics trending up.
-Ten congregate living facilities are seeing cluster outbreaks.
-Some healthcare facilities in Canyon County are nearing capacity for inpatient and ICU bed and have concerns about critical care staffing.
+Canyon County will remain in the red health alert level due to an increasing COVID-19 daily incidence rate and an increasing positivity rate.
+Canyon County has a daily incidence rate of 7.42 daily new cases per 10,000 people which is trending up.
+Only 69.16% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
+SWDH investigators are continuing to see cases exposed through social and community gatherings as well as in workplaces and households.
+Additionally, the test positivity rate in Canyon County has continued to increase to 19.48% which is concerning SWDH epidemiologists.
+Fifteen congregate living facilities are seeing cluster outbreaks.
+Some healthcare facilities in Canyon County are nearing capacity for inpatient and ICU beds and have concerns about critical care staffing.
+Some facilities are postponing elective surgeries to conserve resources.
 Additionally, multiple schools in Canyon County are reporting an outbreak or transmission within the school.

 WEEKLY CASES BY SCHOOL DISTRICT